-On the one hand, we will investigate and define the maximum noise threshold that will allow us to adequately conduct authorship analyses on the texts – at which point does noise interfere with the automatic identification of stable linguistic and stylistic markers?
+On the one hand, we investigated and defined the maximum noise threshold that would allow us to adequately conduct authorship analyses on the texts – at which point does noise interfere with the automatic identification of stable linguistic and stylistic markers?
 What is the minimum amount of noise we need to correct?
-On the other, we will run a combination of authorship analysis techniques in order to understand whether it is possible to build a digital authorship fingerprint for both Jacob and Wilhelm Grimm regardless of handwriting and stylistic changes over time.
+On the other, we ran a combination of authorship analysis techniques in order to understand whether it is possible to build a digital authorship fingerprint for both Jacob and Wilhelm Grimm regardless of handwriting and stylistic changes over time.

 Case Study & Methodology

 In October 2015, eTRAP acquired a copy of the digitised corpus of letters belonging to the Grimm family.1 Among these, we find many letters, which Jacob and Wilhelm Grimm –authors of the famous Kinder und Haumärchen– wrote to each other and to their acquaintances from an early age up until their death.2 These letters touch upon personal and professional matters, bearing witness to the Brothers’ life and stylistic evolution from their childhood to their role as professors and authors.
-We are manually producing transcriptions of a selection of these letters and have selected the tool Transkribus, the current state-of-the-art tool for the recognition and transcription of handwritten text, for this purpose.3 The transcriptions produced by the students constitute the all important training data that will enable the automatic generation of new transcriptions.
+We manually produced transcriptions of a selection of these letters and selected the tool Transkribus, the current state-of-the-art tool for the recognition and transcription of handwritten text, for this purpose.3 The transcriptions produced constituted the training data that enabled the automatic generation of new transcriptions.
 Transkribus, in fact, works in such a way that the more text it “sees” by a specific author, the more it learns to “read” new unseen text by that author.
 This function allows researchers to considerably speed up the time consuming transcription and preparation work necessary for research analyses.
-This process of transcription will be complemented by an OCR process aimed at digitising the Grimm Briefwechsel, an existing critical edition of Grimm’s letter corpus.4 The benefit of having a printed collection of the letters is that it makes it possible to compare the output of the automatically generated transcriptions with the manually curated finished work.
+This process of transcription was complemented by an OCR process aimed at digitising the Grimm Briefwechsel, an existing critical edition of Grimm’s letter corpus.4 The benefit of having a printed collection of the letters is that it made it possible to compare the output of the automatically generated transcriptions against the manually curated finished work.

-For OCR, eTRAP has already setup a pipeline incorporating the open source engines tesseract5 and Ocropy6.
+For OCR, eTRAP setup a pipeline incorporating the open source engines tesseract5 and Ocropy6.
 Tesseract‘s simpler models lend themselves well to large scale recognition.
 Ocropy, with its neural network recognisers, is often used to digitise and read difficult texts, such as those written in Fraktur.
 Each of these approaches has its strengths and weaknesses, calling for output aggregation in order to optimise results.
-With this joint setup, an accuracy of 90% or more can be achieved and, if our estimations are correct, should suffice for authorship attribution analyses.
-For text reuse detection, we will deploy TRACER, a text reuse framework incorporating a suite of state-of-the-art algorithms collected and developed by Marco Büchler.
-Using text mining approaches, it automatically detects text reuse and allows the user to manually define and annotate textual relations.
-For the purpose of authorship attribution tasks, we will use the freely available stylo8, an authorship attribution package commonly used in the Digital Humanities.
-To corroborate stylo‘s results, we will also use the JGAAP (Java Graphical Authorship Attribution Program) software framework7.
-The benefit of JGAAP is that it is written in Java and can be both used as a standalone application and easily integrated into complex computational processes.
-Furthermore, it contains all default implementations, such as Burrow’s Delta (Burrows, 2002).
+With this joint setup, an accuracy of 90% or more can be achieved.
+For text reuse detection, we deployed our own TRACER, a text reuse framework incorporating a suite of state-of-the-art algorithms.
+Using text mining approaches, it automatically detects text reuse and allows the user to manually define textual relations.
+For the purpose of authorship attribution tasks, we used the freely available stylo8, an authorship attribution package commonly used in the Digital Humanities.

 Project Co-PIs: Marco Büchler, Greta Franzini, Emily Franzini, Gabriela Rotari, Maria Moritz.